 Here's why you really need a torque wrench

-One of the most-overlooked—and yet most essential—tools for every Airstream trailer owner is a torque wrench.
+One of the most-overlooked tools for every Airstream trailer owner is a torque wrench.
+Yet it's one of the most essential tools to carry.

 TEKTON torque wrench

 The aluminum alloy wheels found on all late model Airstreams are prone to allowing lug nuts to loosen in the first 50 to 100 miles of towing.
-To prevent them from completely coming loose, you need to check the nuts with a torque wrench at least a couple of times, any time that the wheel is removed.
-And each lug nut must be tightened to a specific tightness.
+To prevent them from coming completely loose, you need to check the nuts with a torque wrench at least twice after a trailer wheel is removed.

 For aluminum Airstream wheels this is usually 110 foot-pounds (ft-lbs) of torque.
 (If you use metric specifications that's 150 Newton-meters.)